thisisdylandev/thisisdylandev/README.md

 ### Hey there 👋
 Hey there, I'm Dylan.
-I'm a front end web and software developer with a keen interest in security and the jamstack.
+I'm a front end web and software developer with a keen interest in data and the jamstack.

 Welcome to one of my various corners of the internet. ![visitors](https://visitor-badge.glitch.me/badge?page_id=page.id)